SMGCommunity/Syati/tutorials/CustomActors.md

 ```
 Here we are given the type of collision that occured (msg), as well as two HitSensor pointers.

-To figure out what the sender is, you can call one of the 25 `MR::isSensor...` functions.
+To figure out what type the sender is, you can call one of the 25 `MR::isSensor...` functions.
 When checking for the player, using `MR::isSensorPlayerOrYoshiOrRide(pSender)` is recommended.

 To figure out what type of interaction ocurred, use one of the 105 `MR::isMsg` functions.
 For example, the player spin-attacking your actor can be checked by calling `MR::isMsgPlayerSpinAttack(msg)`.

 Remember that the function has to return a bool.
-This is needed to let the sender of the message know that there was an interaction (`true`) or if it was simply ignored (`false`).
-For example, if the player interacts with it and true is returned, a certain particle effect will be created to show the impact.
+This is needed to let the sender of the message know that there was an interaction (`true`) or that it was simply ignored (`false`).
+For example, if the player interacts with it and (`true`) is returned, a certain particle effect will be created to show the impact.
 > To see which functions best fit your purpose, look at the HitSensor.h file in Syati's include/Game/LiveActor directory.</div>
 ### About Collision
 Some actors also feature collision on top of a HitSensor, which needs to be initialized seperately.